AlexaKrut/Linux_OS_Base_Tasks/README.md

 After updating the system packages, if you enter the update command again, a message should appear saying there are no updates;
 Add a screenshot of this message to the report.

-Part 5.
-Using the sudo command
+## Using the sudo command
-"How often were you told as a child that you forgot to say the 'magic' word?
-One of those 'magic' words was 'please'.
-Linux has its counterpart – sudo.
-The system won't perform some operations until it hears the 'magic' word."
-== Task ==

 Allow user created in Part 2 to execute sudo command.

 In the report explain the true purpose of sudo command (don’t write about the fact that this word is "magic" one);
 Change the OS hostname via the user created in Part 2 (using sudo);
 Add screenshot with changed hostname to the report.

-Part 6.
-Installing and configuring the time service "Although we have the correct time now, it may not always be that way.
-To avoid having to set it every time yourself, there are time sync services."
-== Task ==
+## Installing and configuring the time service
 Set up the automatic time synchronisation service.

 Output the time of the time zone in which you are currently located.